Elijah-Ayanlere/WiFi-Password-Generator/README.md

 ## Prerequisites

-- Python 3.x installed on your machine
+- Python 3.x installed on the device you are using.

 ## Usage